xames3/smart/docs/source/explained/docker/index.rst

 :og:type: article
 :og:image: https://raw.githubusercontent.com/xames3/smart/main/docs/source/
     assets/opengraph/it-works-on-my-machine-meme.jpg
-:fb:title: I'd love to hear from you
-:fb:description: What was the moment that made you realise you needed a tool
+:fb:title: But, I'd love to hear from you :fb:description: What was the moment that made you realise you needed a tool
     like Docker?
 Or if you're new to this, what's the one thing you're hoping it'll solve for you?